bluz71/bluz71.github.io/_posts/2023-05-17-maximize-productivity-of-the-bash-shell.md

 mirroring the previously mentioned renaissance in shell-agnostic command line tooling.

-Currently, I recommend the use of a terminal emulator that: is cross platform, is GPU-accelerated and supports a text configuration that can be stored in a Git repository.
+I recommend the use of a terminal emulator that: is cross platform, is GPU-accelerated and supports a text configuration that can be stored in a Git repository.

 Any of these fine terminal emulators will will meet those expectations: